 The 3-4 month sleep regression is often characterized by a once solidly sleeping baby suddenly waking multiple times a night (outside of normal feeding times).
-She might also wake up very early (before 6 a.m.) and be ready for a nap about 30 minutes later.
-(We consider this early waking a night waking.)
+She might also wake up very early (before 6 a.m.) and be ready for a nap about 30 minutes later (we consider this early waking a night waking).
 You might wonder if your baby is not getting enough milk or if she is ill.
 Because of the lack of nighttime rest, your baby might seem grumpy during the day.
 Naps are often affected, too; you might find your baby waking up only after a 30-45 minute nap or skipping naps all together.

 We’re sure you’ve noticed how newborns can sleep in any place or with any level of noise and not wake up.
 Often times, all it takes is a little rocking or a short drive in the car to get those little ones asleep, and they’ll more than likely stay that way for a few hours.
 They might actually have to be woken up to feed!
 Unlike adults, newborns fall into deep sleep more quickly and stay in that deep sleep longer.

 Around 3-4 months after birth, however, a baby’s sleep patterns begin to change.
-Instead of getting to that deep sleep quickly, most babies begin sleeping more like an adult: it takes them longer to get fully asleep and they cycle between light and deep sleep throughout the night.
+Instead of getting to that deep sleep quickly, most babies begin sleeping more like an adult: it takes them longer to get fully asleep, and they cycle between light and deep sleep throughout the night.

-It’s at this point that sleep crutches – such as using a pacifier or being rocked or fed to sleep – might become a problem; what babies need to help them fall asleep at the beginning of the night they will often insist on getting every time they cycle out of a deep sleep – thus the night wakings.
+It’s at this point that sleep crutches – such as using a pacifier or being rocked or fed to sleep – might become a problem.
+What babies need to help them fall asleep at the beginning of the night, they will often insist on getting every time they cycle out of a deep sleep – thus the night wakings.